radinreth/ruby-guides-ebook/src/create-ebook/layouts_and_rendering_in_rails.md

 There are three tag options available for the *auto_discovery_link_tag*:

-+
-*:rel* specifies the *rel* value in the link.
++ *:rel* specifies the *rel* value in the link.
 The default value is "alternate".
-+
-*:type* specifies an explicit MIME type.
++ *:type* specifies an explicit MIME type.
 Rails will generate an appropriate MIME type automatically.
-+
-*:title* specifies the title of the link.
++ *:title* specifies the title of the link.
 The default value is the uppercase *:type* value, for example, "ATOM" or "RSS".

-###  3.1.2 Linking to JavaScript Files with the javascript_include_tag
+###  3.1.2 Linking to JavaScript Files with the *javascript_include_tag*

 The *javascript_include_tag* helper returns an HTML *script* tag for each source provided.

-If you are using Rails with the  enabled, this helper will generate a link to */assets/javascripts/* rather than *public/javascripts* which was used in earlier versions of Rails.
+If you are using Rails with the [Asset Pipeline](asset_pipeline.html) enabled, this helper will generate a link to */assets/javascripts/* rather than *public/javascripts* which was used in earlier versions of Rails.
 This link is then served by the asset pipeline.

 A JavaScript file within a Rails application or Rails engine goes in one of three locations: *app/assets*, *lib/assets* or *vendor/assets*.
-These locations are explained in detail in the
+These locations are explained in detail in the [Asset Organization section in the Asset Pipeline Guide](asset_pipeline.html#asset-organization)

 You can specify a full path relative to the document root, or a URL, if you prefer.
 For example, to link to a JavaScript file that is inside a directory called *javascripts* inside of one of *app/assets*, *lib/assets* or *vendor/assets*, you would do this: